 The central paid area of the museum hosts temporary exhibits, and usually has one or two concurrently on display.
 As it is designed to incorporate into the surrounding community, the museum also has a number of public spaces which include a library, lecture halls and children's workshops.

-Interspersed among the public spaces of the museum are some permanent installations open free to the public.
+Interspersed among the spaces of the museum are some permanent installations.
 These include works such as Leandro Erlich's "Swimming Pool", a pool where people appear to be underwater (entry inside the pool requires paid admission); and James Turrell's "Blue Planet Sky", an exhibit exploring light as a medium which has counterpart exhibits around the world.

 Take a bus from Kanazawa Station (East Exit) to Hirosaka bus stop (10 minutes, 200 yen), from where it is a few steps to the 21st Century Museum of Contemporary Art.
 Among the buses are also 1-3 JR buses per hour which are covered by the Japan Rail Pass.

 Alternatively, Hirosaka bus stop is also served by the Kenrokuen Shuttle Bus (stop number S5 and S9), the Kanazawa Loop Bus (stop numbers RL9 and LL8) and the Machi Bus in about 20 minutes from Kanazawa Station.